-- Stage 1: Complex project expected to take up to 18 months. - Stage 2: Complex project expected to take up to 18 months. - Stage 4: Routine project expected to take up to 12 months. - Only one qualification in the project is listed for fast-track development.
+- Stage 1: Complex project expected to take up to 18 months - o Stage 2 (if approved): Complex project expected to take up to 18 months - o Stage 3 (if approved): Routine project expected to take up to 12 months - Only one qualification in the project is listed for Fast-track development.
 Industry consultation has not identified the need for this qualification to undergo an urgent review at this time.
-It has been included in Stage 1 of the project. - There are no qualifications listed as 'marked for deletion' in the project.
-Of the three qualifications listed as 'marked for deletion' in the list of December 2020: - o One qualification has been deleted as part of the streamlining project - One qualification has been updated and was endorsed by the AISC for Minister's Approval at the meeting in February 2021 - One qualification has evidence of enrolments in 2021.
+It has been included in Stage 1 of the project. - There are no qualifications listed as Marked for Deletion in the project.
+Of the three qualifications listed as Marked for Deletion in the list of December 2020: - o One qualification has been deleted as part of the streamlining project - One qualification has been updated and was endorsed by the AISC for Minister's Approval at the meeting in February 2021 - o One qualification has evidence of enrolments in 2021